jducrey/2025-BI-PROJECT_TABLEAU_PUBLIC_DASHBOARD/README.md

 It includes the following attributes:

 📍 Location – Country of ski resorts in Europe.

 🎿 Infrastructure – Total number of slopes, snow canons, chair lifts, gondola lifts, total ski area (in km), the presence of a snowpark or not and the eventual possibility of night ski.

-⛷️ Slope Difficulty – Total number of beginner, intermediate and difficult slopes.
+⛷️ Slope Difficulty – Total number of beginner,intermediate and difficult slopes.

 💰 Pricing – Daily adult ski pass prices in resort.

 ❄️ Altitude – Minimum and maximum resort altitudes.

 ### 📊 Dashboards & Analysis